 Also on the list are ficin, lactylated esters of mono and diglycerides, lye, methylparaben, morpholine, neotame, olestra, phthalates, potassium aluminum sulfate, potassium benzoate, potassium bisulfite, potassium bromate, potassium metabisulphite, potassium nitrate, potassium nitrite, propylene oxide, propylparaben and Simplesse.

-Rounding out the list are sodium aluminum phosphate acidic, sodium ferrocyanide, sodium hydroxide, sodium propionate, sodium stearyl fumarate, stearyl tartrate, sucroglycerides, talc, titanium dioxide and toluene.
+Rounding out the ingredients are sodium aluminum phosphate acidic, sodium ferrocyanide, sodium hydroxide, sodium propionate, sodium stearyl fumarate, stearyl tartrate, sucroglycerides, talc, titanium dioxide and toluene.

-The ingredients will no longer be permitted in any ALDI private label food product, either as a direct ingredient or as part of a composite ingredient.
+They will no longer be permitted as a direct ingredient or part of a composite ingredient in any Aldi private label food product.

 Previously removed ingredients